Commercial and Industrial Air and Gas Compressors

-Compression of a gas, such as air, is a thermodynamic process whereby the air enters a compressor machine or apparatus at one condition of pressure, volume, and temperature and exits at a condition of increased pressure and temperature with corresponding decreased volume.
-This increased air pressure is converted into useful work to power a wide variety of commercial and industrial equipment that use large volumes of air, such as: pneumatic manufacturing tools in automated factories used for assembling car parts; paint spraying machines; manufactured clothing; bulk packaging; oxidation for petroleum coking or cement plant bag house purge systems; filling air cylinders; office and school building pneumatic heating, ventilating, and air-conditioning system valves; and high-power pneumatic tools such as jackhammers and some types of drills.
+Compression of a gas, such as air or natural gas, is a thermodynamic process whereby the gas enters a compressor machine or apparatus at one condition of pressure, volume, and temperature and exits at a condition of increased pressure and temperature with corresponding decreased volume.
+Compressed air can be converted into useful work to power a wide variety of commercial and industrial equipment that use large volumes of air, such as pneumatic manufacturing tools in automated factories used for assembling car parts and bulk packaging of consumer products.
+Natural gas compressors can be used in the gathering, transmission, and distribution of natural gas.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

 COMMERCIAL AND INDUSTRIAL NATURAL GAS COMPRESSORS: DOE published a Federal Register notice of public meeting for natural gas compressors.
-79 FR 70797 (November 28, 2014) A public meeting is scheduled for Wednesday, December 17, 2014 in Washington, DC.
+79 FR 70797 (November 28, 2014) A public meeting was held on December 17, 2014 in Washington, DC.
 For more information, please see the rulemaking page.

 COMMERCIAL AND INDUSTRIAL AIR COMPRESSORS: DOE published in the Federal Register a notice of public meeting and availability of the Framework Document regarding energy conservation standards for commercial and industrial air compressors.
 79 FR 6839 (February 5, 2014).
 For more information, please see the docket.